These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 Validation results dict

-By default, LibreYOLO uses COCO evaluation and returns 12 standard metrics:
+By default, LibreYOLO uses COCO evaluation and returns precision, recall, AP/AR metrics, and per-image timing:

 python